Verified July 2026 · Cited to primary sources

 What is the best peptide for skin and anti-aging?

 The strongest skin evidence belongs to topical copper peptides (GHK-Cu), which are legal as a cosmetic and don't require injecting anything.
-Among the injectable options here, KPV and Epitalon are both Grade D — no human efficacy trials — so we'd point most people to a topical copper-peptide serum instead.
+Among the injectable options here, KPV and Epitalon are both Grade D, with no human efficacy trials, so we'd point most people to a topical copper-peptide serum instead.

 Does Epitalon reverse aging?

 There is no reliable human evidence that Epitalon reverses aging or extends lifespan.
-The anti-aging and telomerase claims come from small, low-quality Russian studies and animal work — Grade D on our scale.
+The anti-aging and telomerase claims come from small, low-quality Russian studies and animal work, which lands it at Grade D on our scale.

 Are injectable skin peptides safe?